 2. Essentialism – Declutter Your Day

-Popularized by Greg McKeown in one of my favorite productivity/minimalism/happy life books ever written, Essentialism: The Disciplined Pursuit of Less, Essentialism is a rather new addition to the conversation on reduction-based living.
+Popularized by Greg McKeown in one of my favorite productivity/minimalism/happy life books ever written, Essentialism: The Disciplined Pursuit of Less, Essentialism is a relatively new addition to the conversation on reduction-based living.

-It goes like this: Just like our homes become cluttered with stuff we don’t need that takes up too much space, so too do our days become cluttered with unimportant activities and commitments that slow us down.
-This type of stuff clutters up the day, and doesn’t leave nearly enough time to work on our passions, move our lives forward, or spend quality time with those we love.
+It goes like this: Just like our homes accumulate clutter we don’t need that takes up too much space, our days become cluttered with unimportant activities and commitments that slow us down.
+This type of stuff clutters up the day and doesn’t leave nearly enough time to work on our passions, move our lives forward, or spend quality time with those we love.

 In other words, essentialism is to your time as minimalism is to your space.

-The world is a busy place, and getting busier all the time.
+The world is a busy place and getting busier all the time.
 At any given moment, there are probably about 2,476 different things competing for your time, energy, and attention.
-I have encountered precious few people in my life who suffered from a chronic abundance of free time.
+I have encountered very few people in my life who suffered from a chronic abundance of free time.
 Quite the opposite is far more common.

-With an essentialist mindset, you can bust through the distractions and make more room in your day for the activities that lift you up and move you forward.
+With an essentialist mindset, you can bust through the distractions and make more room in your day for the activities that lift you and move you forward.
 Hack away at the distracting many to isolate the essential few.
-By focusing on a limited number of critical things in your day, it will feel like unlocking a superpower you didn’t even know you had.
+Focusing on a limited number of critical things in your day will feel like unlocking a superpower you didn’t even know you had.
 It all starts with learning to love the word “No.”

 Try it out!

-- The next time you are asked to take on a certain task that would distract you from more important work, firmly but respectfully decline.
+- The next time someone asks you to take on a task that would distract you from more important work, firmly but respectfully decline.

-- Struggling to find the right words?
-Try this: “Thanks for asking – unfortunately I’m not available to [come to that event / take on that project / help with that task].
+- Are you struggling to find the right words?
+Try this: “Thanks for asking – unfortunately, I’m not available to [come to that event/take on that project/help with that task].

-- Put your phone and other notifications on “do not disturb” for a fixed period while you are working on a project.
+- Put your phone and other notifications on “do not disturb” for a fixed period while working on a project.

 3. Lean – Simplify Your Workflow

-Okay, so you can use essentialism to make more room in your agenda for your most important work.
+Okay, so you can use essentialism to make more room in your schedule for your most important work.
 But when it comes to optimizing that work itself, that’s where lean comes in.

-Start by selecting a routine process or task that you do often.
+Start by selecting a routine process or task that you often do.
 Next, look for a small change you can make that helps you finish that task quicker.
 You might:

 - Store things that are used together in the same place

-- Add labels to your working area so it’s easier to put things away correctly
+- Add labels to your working area to make it easier to put things away correctly

-- Standardize the way you name the folders or files on your computer so it’s easier to find that document you need
+- Standardize the way you name the folders or files on your computer to make it easier to find that document you need